creeperkatze/modrinth-extras/README.md

 ### Dependency sidebar

 Collapsible dependency tree on project pages.
+Includes a dependency explorer to visualize the full dependency graph.

 ### GitHub sidebar